erikrikarddaniel/su-marine-microbiology/docs/serine_glycine_tutorial.md

 I have marked three key concepts with red ellipses: The enzyme/protein name, the gene name and the Enzyme Commission (EC) number.
 They will be important when we start searching for the enzymes and proteins.

+You can click on the arrows to find out more about a reaction.
+An important piece of information on reaction pages are the pathways a reaction participates in; *compare* the first reaction with the last in the above example.

 It is a bit of an art to study a pathway and identify which steps and enzymes might be good candidates as markers for the pathway, as, in many cases, different pathways cross each other so that reactions and compounds participate in many pathways.
 Moreover, reactions in pathways do not necessarily run in only one direction but are equilibrium reactions whose direction are determined by the concentrations of compounds on either side of the reaction.
 In the L-serine and L-glycine pathway as described in EcoCyc, you can see that all arrows except one have arrowheads on both sides, indicating they're equilibrium reactions.

 In the example above, there are no enzymes that consist of more than one protein, although this is rather common.
+The below shows how that looks.

 ![RNR reaction](img/rnr.png)